mozilla/webliteracymap/README.md

 Web Literacy Map v1.1
 ==========================

-*Note: we're currently [working on a v2.0](http://literaci.es/weblitmap2-themes).
-This is up-to-date as of October 2014.*
+*Note: from January-March 2015 we're [working on an update to v1.5](https://wiki.mozilla.org/Webmaker/WebLiteracyMap/v1.5).
+Join us and have your say!*

 =====================